Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

 If $R$ is a $\Z[1/N]$-algebra and $G$ is a finite locally free $\Z[1/N]$-group scheme, then $G$ is \'etale.
 Let us assume for the sake of simplicity that $R$ is connected.
 Then, there is a finite abelian group $A$ such that \'etale-locally on $R$, $G$ is isomorphic to the constant group scheme given by $A$.
 If there is a $R$-scheme $S$ and an elliptic curve $E/S$ such that $E[N] \simeq G_S$, it follows that $A$ is isomorphic to $(\Z/N\Z)^{\oplus 2}$.
 This explains the following definition.

 \defi[torsion-group]{Let $N \geq 1$ be an integer, $S$ be a $\Z[1/N]$-scheme.
-A \emph{$N$-torsion group over $S$} is a group scheme $G$ over $S$ which is \'etale-locally isomorphic to $(\Z/N\Z)^{\oplus 2}$.
+An \emph{\'etale $N$-torsion group over $S$} is a group scheme $G$ over $S$ which is \'etale-locally isomorphic to $(\Z/N\Z)^{\oplus 2}$.
 In particular, a $N$-torsion group is commutative, finite locally free and \'etale over $S$.}